 It’s 9pm on a Friday night, you’re with four hungry friends, and everybody wants to drink.
-Go to El Coyote instead.
-The massive Mexican restaurant on Beverly has been around since 1931, and while the food will never be the reason you come here, it does what it needs to do - put food in your stomach while you gulp down their legendary margaritas.
+Go to El Coyote.
+The massive Mexican restaurant on Beverly has been around since 1931, and while the food will never be the reason you come here, it does what it needs to do - put something in your stomach while you gulp down their legendary margaritas.
 Reservations are the smartest choice, but the place is so big that even during peak hours, you never have to wait more than a half hour for a table to open up.

 At its core, Everson Royce Bar in the Arts District is really just a bar with food.
 But if you come to ERB and only drink, you’re doing it wrong.
-Whether it’s the housemade biscuits, the pork belly steam buns, or the best burger in LA, this is the kind of bar food you want to be eating while drinking too much beer with your friends.
+Whether it’s the house-made biscuits, the pork belly steamed buns, or the best burger in LA, this is the kind of bar food you want to be eating while drinking too much beer with your friends.
 Their back patio is definitely the place to be.

 Located in a part of town known for turning in early (Venice), La Cabana is open every day of the week until 3am, and that’s a gift.
-The fact that this 55 year-old Mexican restaurant has solid food across the board (get the El Verde burrito), giant pitchers of margaritas for $47, and a back patio where the party goes all night is just a bonus.
+The fact that this 56-year-old Mexican restaurant has solid food across the board (get the El Verde burrito), giant pitchers of margaritas for $47, and a back patio where the party goes all night is just a bonus.
 Keep your eye out for the mariachi band - sometimes they play on the roof.

-Even if you’re halfway into your REM cycle, if a text comes through saying to meet people at El Compadre, you get your ass up and go.
+Even if you’re halfway into your REM cycle, if a text comes through saying to meet at El Compadre, you get your ass up and go.
 Located on Sunset right on the Hollywood/Weho border, El Compadre is completely slammed every night of the week with people eating excellent old-school Mexican food, listening to the mariachi band, and housing the strongest flaming margaritas in town.
 Reservations are definitely required.

 Go to any of Night + Market’s three locations and you’ll eat some of the best Thai food in the city.
 But go to the original location in West Hollywood and you might walk out drunk-dialing your landlord.
 The colorful space is massive and has a back patio that’s always able to accommodate big groups on short notice.
 Also, there are beer towers.
 We don’t care how much khao soi you put into your body, those things will always sneak up on you.